Cry For Happy!

 About Rick Ladd

-I retired nearly 13 years ago, though I've continued to work during most of the time since then.
-I'm hoping to return to work on the RS-25 rocket engine program (formerly the SSME) which will power our return to the moon.
+I retired over14 years ago, though I've continued to work on and off since then.
 Mostly I'm just cruising, making the most of what time I have remaining.
 Although my time is nearly up, I still care deeply about the kind of world I'll be leaving to those who follow me and, to that end, I am devoted to seeing the forces of repression and authoritarianism are at least held at bay, if not crushed out of existence.
 I write about things that interest me and, as an eclectic soul, my interests run the gamut from science to spirituality, governance to economics, art and engineering.
 I'm hopeful one day my children will read what I've left behind.
 View all posts by Rick Ladd

 Leave a Reply